Here are some tips and tricks about entering the lottery and, if selected, maximizing your time at the White House Easter Egg Roll.

 We had made the most of our morning at the White House Easter Egg Roll.
 We planned well and set realistic expectations.
 It was a fun-filled, exciting morning.
 Overall, the event was a class act.
 It was well staffed and organized.
 There were a lot of guests, but we didn’t wait long for anything, and there was plenty for everyone to do.
 It felt busy and exciting, not over crowded.
 We didn’t have enough time for yoga, the Sesame Street performance, or the celebrity chef cooking demonstrations and a few other things.
 And, we didn’t see the Obamas (or dogs Bo and Sunny) or get to thank them for having us.

-On our way out, each child received a wooden commemorative egg and everyone got Peeps candy.
+On the way out, each child received a wooden commemorative egg and Peeps candy.
 This year, the eggs were orange.
 I heard that they’re a different color each year.
 I’m glad they were all the same color so that there were no fights over egg color.

 Karen Tong is a mother of two and works in marketing and communications in Baltimore, Maryland.